How To Get Customer Feedback

 While not as comprehensive as a customer survey, real-time tools provide an excellent supplemental source of customer perspectives.

-Encouraging customers to provide feedback
+Encourage customers to give feedback

 One of the trickiest parts of gathering feedback is actually getting people to take the time to give it.
 Since you can't force anyone to share their thoughts, you need to find ways to encourage them.